Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Results and Discussion

 As a proof of concept that the Green-Naghdi equations could be used to simulate hydrodynamic processes in coastal areas with irregular geometries, an attempt to simulate water waves in the Faro-Olh\~ao inlet has been made in \cite{kazhyken_etal_2021_0}.
 The water waves have been simulated for 2 days, 12 hours of which have been spent ramping up the simulation with the ramping factor from Eq.(\ref{Eq:ramp}), both with the Green-Naghdi and nonlinear shallow water equations.
 The velocity profiles around the times of the peak inflow and outflow velocities at the neck of the inlet are presented in Fig.\ref{Fig:maxIN} and Fig.\ref{Fig:maxOUT}, respectively.

 The hydrodynamic model has been able to successfully simulate the water waves with the Green-Naghdi equations over the irregular shaped unstructured mesh.
 The magnitude of difference between the velocity profiles obtained with the Green-Naghdi and nonlinear shallow water equations shows that there is a considerable dissimilarity between these two computations.
+These differences are concentrated in regions near the inlet, where the additional wave dynamics are strong.
+However, as shown in Fig.\ref{Fig:maxIN} and Fig.\ref{Fig:maxOUT}, in most of the computational domain, the differences are negligible.
 Since the nonlinear shallow water equations are embedded in the Green-Naghdi equations, the dissimilarities can be attributed to actions of the dispersive term of the Green-Naghdi equations that captures additional water wave dynamics through terms that are $O(\mu^2)$ consistent with the incompressible Euler equations, and not present in the nonlinear shallow water equations.
 Although these terms have the capacity to capture dispersive wave effects, the dissimilarities may not be attributed to the dispersive effects as the water motion in this simulation has been forced with an M2 tidal wave.
 This example shows that using the Green-Naghdi equations may contribute additional water wave dynamics into the presented hydro-sediment-morphodynamic model through the dispersive term.